 - [11] Accordingly, scheduled matters are deemed to be adjourned sine die unless brought to my attention in accordance with the memorandum noted above and I (or a presiding Justice) deem the standard to be met. - [12] Against that backdrop, evolving in real time, I faced the present application.
 It is a motion for an extension of time to file a proposal, pursuant to Section 50.4(9) of the Bankruptcy and Insolvency Act, RSC 1985, c.
 B-3, as amended (the "BIA").
 That section reads: - (9) The insolvent person may, before the expiry of the 30-day period referred to in subsection (8) or of any extension granted under this subsection, apply to the court for an extension, or further extension, as the case may be, of that period, and the court, on notice to any interested persons that the court may direct, may grant the extensions, not exceeding 45 days for any individual extension and not exceeding in the aggregate five months after the expiry of the 30-day period referred to in subsection (8), if satisfied on each application that - (a) the insolvent person has acted, and is acting, in good faith and with due diligence; - (b) the insolvent person would likely be able to make a viable proposal if the extension being applied for were granted; and - (c) no creditor would be materially prejudiced if the extension being applied for were granted. [emphasis added] - [13] The present motion had been scheduled for March 27, 2020.
 The applicant's Notice of Intention had been filed on February 28, 2020, meaning that its expiration, 30 days thereafter, was at the end of March, 2020 (BIA s.
 50.4(8)).
-The scheduled motion was therefore at the very end of this timeline, and the lack of an extension would result in a deemed assignment in bankruptcy (BIA s.
-50.4(8)).
+The automatic.
+As I will recount below, such an assignment would at least potentially have impacts that run beyond solely the individual interests of the corporate debtor.